-You can search indexes of congressional documents online using Congressional Publications (ProQuest Congressional), GPO Access or THOMAS.
-None of these indexes are particularly user friendly; some may even seem user-hostile.
+You can search indexes of congressional documents online using Congressional Publications (ProQuest Congressional) or FDsys (formerly GPO Access).

 An alternate approach is to use the CQ Electronic Library to read summaries and legislative histories written by journalists in publications like Congressional Quarterly (CQ) Weekly.
 Those summaries can lead you to particular reports and hearing transcripts that can be located either online or in the microfiche Serials Set collection.

 Browse or visit the web page to search brief descriptions of available microform research collections.